 - Troubleshooting this system may require operating the unit with line voltage present and gas on.
-Use extreme caution when working on the heater. - Failure to follow this warning may result in property damage, personal injury or death.
+Use extreme caution when working on the heater. - Failure to follow this warning may result in property damage, personal injury, or death.

 The following troubleshooting flow charts provide systematic procedures for isolating equipment problems.

-The charts are intended for use by a QUALIFIED GAS HEATER SERVICE PERSON.
-DO NOT SERVICE THESE HEATERS UNLESS YOU HAVE BEEN PROPERLY TRAINED.
+DO NOT SERVICE THESE HEATERS UNLESS YOU ARE AN AUTHORIZED GAS HEATER SERVICE PERSON..